apify/apify-docs/sources/academy/platform/get_most_of_actors/actor_readme.md

 8. **Tips or Advanced options section**
     - Share any tips on how to best run the Actor, such as how to limit compute unit usage, get more accurate results, or improve speed.

-If you want some general tips on how to make GitHub readmes that stand out, check out these guides.
-Not everything in there will be suitable for an Apify Actor readme, so you should cherry-pick what you like and use your imagination.
+If you want some general tips on how to make GitHub README that stand out, check out these guides.
+Not everything in there will be suitable for an Apify Actor README, so you should cherry-pick what you like and use your imagination.
 <br>